httpwg/wg-materials/ietf115/minutes.md

 RR: We can do that.

-Alexey Melnikov (AM): Is access to WWW-Authenticate a priveleged access?
+Alexey Melnikov (AM): Is access to WWW-Authenticate a privileged access?

 MN: I believe so.

-MT: Not certain, I think there's priv info that browswers will put in certain contexts.
+MT: Not certain, I think there's priv info that browsers will put in certain contexts.
 I'm not certain if js can set the values if you know them.
 Generally you do a request to the browser to access it's store of the credentials.
 This puts a contraint on the fetch API.
 It may be possible to set the values explicitly, but don't quote me on that.

 MN: Browsers are one interesting party, another are libraries like curl.
 I think this is a continuing discussion.
 Tommy and I will chat, we'll continue the discussion on list.
 We'll figure out next steps, and if we want to write a draft.